isomerpages/moe-yishunsec/_the-yss-experience/DSA to Yishun Secondary.md

 with the opportunity to seek admission to a secondary school, based on a diverse range of specific academic and non-academic achievements and talents that they can demonstrate beyond the PSLE.</p>
-<p>From 7 May 2024, application for DSA-Sec can be submitted through the
+<p>From 7 May 2024 at 11am, application for DSA-Sec can be submitted through
-online DSA-Sec Portal.
-The application is free-of-charge and will be open from 7 May to 3 June 2024.
+the online DSA-Sec Portal.
+The application is free-of-charge and will be open from 7 May (11am) to 3 June 2024 (3pm).
 For more details, please refer to MOE website – <a href="https://www.moe.gov.sg/secondary/dsa" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/secondary/dsa</a>
 </p>
 <p>Parents and students are encouraged to choose schools wisely based on
 the student’s aptitudes and strengths, bearing in mind the school’s academic